Death of Colin Roach: Discrepancies

-Roach had had a sports bag with him when he entered the cell.
-However, the shotgun used for the suicide could not have fitted into the bag, even if dissassembled, and the driver who took Roach to the police station said that he didn't see a bulge in Roach's bag.
+Roach had a sports bag with him when he entered the cell.
+However, the shotgun used for the suicide could only have fitted into the bag if dissassembled, and the driver who took Roach to the police station said that he did not see a bulge in Roach's bag.
 Additionally, no oil from the gun could be found on the bag, nor fibres from the bag on the gun.
+A fingerprint expert stated that, whilst no fingerprints were found on the weapon, it did not show any signs of having been wiped clean.

-The driver claimed that when he dropped off Roach, Roach was frightened.
-The driver saw him walk into the police station.
 Irregularities were found in the records with regards to the officers present.
-Two police officers initially believed to have been present for Roach's arrest later claimed they had not been there.
+Two police officers thought to have been present at Roach's arrest claimed they had not been there.